Border procedure (border and transit zones)

 There is a special procedure for people who ask for asylum at the airport.
 Persons who lodge their asylum application at the airport often do so after having been arrested by the airport police because they were found in possession of fake travel documents.
 In Geneva, in some cases they are prosecuted for illegal entry and brought to the police post in the city, where they spend one night before going back to the airport to start the asylum procedure.
 It should be further noted that, during the airport procedure, applicants are not considered as having entered the national territory.

-If a person arrives at the international airport of Geneva and claims asylum, the airport police records the personal details, takes their fingerprints and photographs and immediately informs the SEM of the asylum application.[3]
+If a person arrives at the international airport of Geneva and claims asylum, the airport police records the personal details, takes their fingerprints and photographs and immediately informs the SEM of the asylum application.[2]
 The asylum seeker receives a flyer with information on the airport procedure.
-The SEM decides whether to authorise entry into Swiss territory within two working days.
-If it temporarily denies entry, asylum seekers are allocated a place of stay in the transit zone of the airport where they can be held for a maximum of 60 days, which constitutes de facto detention see Detention of Asylum Seekers).[4]
-Since the pandemic, the number of asylum applications submitted at Geneva airport has decreased significantly, in 2022, there were 77 asylum applications.
-In 2022, the SEM continued to authorise the entry of applicants from countries such as Türkiye, Afghanistan, Syria, Pakistan, when they do not have a “Eurodac hit” (or a “Greece hit”) so that their hearings can be conducted in the federal asylum centre in Boudry.
+The SEM decides whether to authorise entry into Swiss territory.
+If it temporarily denies entry, asylum seekers are allocated a place of stay in the transit zone of the airport where they can be held for a maximum of 60 days, which constitutes de facto detention (see Detention of Asylum Seekers).[3]
+Since the pandemic, the number of asylum applications submitted at Geneva airport has continued to decrease significantly, in 2023, there were 36 asylum applications (compared to 77 in 2022 and 86 in 2021).

 The SEM examines if Switzerland is responsible to carry out the procedure according to the Dublin Regulation.
 They shall authorise entry into the territory if Switzerland is responsible according to the Dublin III Regulation, and if the asylum seeker appears to be at risk under any of the grounds stated in the refugee definition at Article 3(1) AsylA or under threat of inhumane treatment in the country from which they directly arrived; or if the asylum seeker establishes that the country from which they have directly arrived would force them to return to a country in which they appear to be at risk, in violation of the non-refoulement principle.
 If it cannot immediately be verified if the mentioned conditions are fulfilled, entry into the territory is temporarily denied.[6]